50+ FREE Tools to Ace & Launch your Side Projects

 With Sheet2Site, you can create your own, fully-functional website complete with pictures, text, filters, and links all using only Google Sheets.

 Airtable is an excellent alternative to Google Sheets, it but goes much beyond.
-You can use it to form a 'backbone' of your project, be it populating no-code websites or automating operations.
+You can use it to form a 'backbone' of your project, be it using no-code tools as front-end for your data.

 With Bubble, you can create interactive and responsive multi-user web apps.
 It includes all the features you need to build simple or complex sites, and comes with a database management system.